mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ##### Use of GDPs in supporting social and cultural repertoires of practice

-The examples of cultural uses of GDPs in the last chapter included for use in helping design for others, as a way of incoporating home funds of knowledge and to encourage the propagation of existing and emerging design elements and practices through the community.
+The examples of cultural uses of GDPs in the last chapter included for use in helping design for others, as a way of incorporating home funds of knowledge and to encourage the propagation of existing and emerging design elements and practices through the community.

 GDPs are used both as a useful tactic of navigation and as a bridging strategy to wider repertoires, then this can inform process of supporting the development participants to assemble their own repertoires of practice in this new setting.